All Products

 Important

-Step 1: Download and install Windows APP
+Step 1: Download and install Windows App

-Step 2: Connect to the instance
+Step 2: Connect to a Windows ECS instance

 image